AI4MathSci/AI4Quant/QuantFinance/README.md

 3. Choose analysis scope (Comprehensive recommended)
 4. Set sentiment weight and API frequency controls
 5. Enable risk/catalyst analysis for deeper insights
+6. **If OpenAI API is not configured, the system will automatically use FinBERT for sentiment analysis.
+If FinBERT is unavailable, a keyword-based analyzer will be used as a final fallback.**

 ### 📊 **Sentiment Window Scheme**